KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 6. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 7. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
 8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-9. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
-10. Recommendation: There is no CHANGELOG file.
+9. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+10. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+11. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: No linter configuration was found.
+12. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).

 ### [MMM-GConnect by td](https://github.com/tderflinger/MMM-GConnect)